Secret Santa (The Office): Reception

 This episode was watched by 8.51 million viewers, with a 4.2 rating and an 11 share in the 18–49 demographic.
-IGNs Dan Phillips gave the episode an 8.7/10 saying that "The episode had a lot of great lines; for example Jim eventually shows up with a great line of his own, telling Michael, "You can't yell out 'I need this, I need this!' as you pin down an employee on your lap" and also noting "there have been better, funnier Christmas episodes in the past, but not by all that much".
+IGNs Dan Phillips gave the episode an 8.7/10, saying that "The episode had a lot of great lines."
+He felt the disparate plot threads and jokes ultimately came together, especially praised the resolution of the Andy and Erin subplot, and concluded, "There have been better, funnier Christmas episodes in the past, but not by all that much."

 Producer's cut

 Five days after the episode first aired on television, Hulu added the producer's cut of the episode to their website.
 This version includes 9 extra minutes, bringing the total length of the episode to 29:43.